bjackman/locali-ci/README.md

  - Sometimes you have a test that needs access to the worktree but not exclusive.
 In that case we could run multiple jobs in parallel in the same worktree.

    ACTUALLY - I bet we could do the same thing with overlayfs even if the jobs _did_ need exclusive access to the worktree.
  - Presumably via cgroups it's reasonably to ensure that jobs don't leak child processes.
 If you have a backdoor like the Docker daemon then that isn't possible but normally it should be fine I think?
+ - It might also be useful to have a way to limited the resources used by the test jobs without having to also throttle the main local-ci process.
  - Make it easier to share configs.
 At present the distinction between config file content and arg content may be a mit messy (e.g. `num_worktrees` is as much a property of the system running the service as the project being